-Linux has traditionally suffered an embarrassment of riches when it comes to the selection of the distribution that that is used to deploy it.
+Linux has traditionally suffered an embarrassment of riches when it comes to the selection of the distribution that is used to deploy it.
+This article will overview Linux distributions in IoT.

 Linux is an Operating System: the program at the heart of controlling a computer.
 It decides how to partition the available resources (CPU, memory, disk, network) between all of the other programs vying for it.
 The operating system, while very important, isn’t useful on its own.
 Its purpose is to manage the